 In this section, we review the status of skipjack, yellowfin, bigeye and South Pacific albacore tuna stocks.
 The reference area used for skipjack, yellowfin and bigeye tuna is the WCPO as earlier defined.
-For albacore tuna, we continue the past practice of considering the entire Pacific Ocean south of the equator.
+For albacore tuna, we consider the stock within the southern Pacific Ocean, including the area east of the WCPFC boundary.